Getting Started with Conda

 with is useful too.

-The command above created a new Conda environment called basic-scipy-env
+The command above created a new Conda environment called basic-scipy-env and installed a recent

 version of Python (3.10 if you downloaded the most recent install script).
 You can however specify a specific version of